gsimsekfb/rustSTARK/README.md

 ### INFO

-This Rust library creates a basic wrapper/API for C++ library https://github.com/simsekgokhan/ethSTARK.
+This Rust library creates a wrapper/API for C++ library https://github.com/simsekgokhan/ethSTARK.

 Currently, using the quickest option which is linking with these ethSTARK static library files here:
 https://github.com/simsekgokhan/rustSTARK/tree/main/ethSTARK